collinsmokaya28/phase-1-project/README.md

     "/* But according to a new survey by Bankrate.com, 72% of respondents are still taking trips to the grocery store amid the pandemic, rather than ordering in and using delivery services.*/" This is because delivery services reported more than 83% issues, thus still people will prefer to visit supemarkets by themselves.

+# User Stories
+.
+As a user am able to get online and see through the various supermarkets and choose the preferred .
+As a user am able to choose a given supermarket based on my needs like the location .
+As a user am able to leave a comment concern the services i get in a given supermarket.
+.
+As a user am able to rate a given supermarket based on its services and the given number of tellers.

 # Project Setup  Instractions
 1. create the web page using the html and style it using css.